 World-schooling offers us a chance to teach our children that there are lots of things more important than results on a sheet of paper!
-I am brilliant at exams…I know how to memorise words.
+I am brilliant at exams…I know how to memorize words.
 That is what tests are really…how well you can remember information in stressful conditions.

-I got an A in A-level history yet I could barely tell you anything about Napoleon or Tzarist Russia even a few months after the exams.
+I got an A in A-level history yet I could barely tell you anything about Napoleon or Tsarist Russia even a few months after the exams.
 My husband, struggled with exams, despite his general knowledge and vocabulary being so much better than mine.

 10. Develop real social skills.